-Passenger Vehicle Inspection training(date and time will be determined later) is needed to certify 1 inspector who recently joined MCSAP which has completed and passed Part&A and Part B training and PVI is the next certification course needed.
+CVSA Annual Conference and Exhibition is necessary for 1 senior officer to attend this conference every year to meet with Government Official, enforcement and industry, and participate in technical and program committees and task forces.
 Travel days is inclusive of anticipated training duration plus additional travel days needed to travel to the training and return back to AS taking into consideration time the limited flights schedules in and out AS (7days).
-Total cost is inclusive of airfare(\$2,300.00), lodding (\$980..00), including M&IE costs of (\$476.00) for total cost of \$3,756.00
+Total cost is inclusive of airfare(\$4,600.00), lodding (\$1,960.00), including M&IE costs of (\$952.00) for total cost of \$7,512.00

 COHMED Cooperative Hazardous Materials Enf.
 Development is needed to upgrade our HAZ inspector for new hazardous materials every year.
 Total travel days is inclusive on the meeting.
 AS is taking into consideration the limited flight schedule in and out (7 days total.)
-Total cost of airfare is (\$2,500.00), lodging (\$780.00) ,M&IE cost of (\$476.00) for a total cost of \$4,326.00.
+Total cost of airfare is (\$2,500.00), lodging (\$780.00) ,M&IE cost of (\$476.00) for a total cost of \$3756.00.

 MCSAP Planning meeting travel is for the MCSAP Coordinator and Lieutenant Officer to attend the annual FMCSA MCSAP planning meeting.
-Total travel days is inclusive of the conference duration plus additional travel days needed to travel to the meeting and return back to AS taking into consideration the limited flight schedule in and out AS (10days) Total cost is inclusive of airfare (\$4,400.00) lodging (\$2,800.00) and M&MIE(\$1,360.00) for a total cost of \$8,560.00.
+Total travel days is inclusive of three day meeting duration plus additional travel days needed to travel to the meeting and return back to AS taking into consideration the limited flight schedule in and out AS (7days) Total cost is inclusive of airfare (\$4,400.00) lodging (\$2,800.00) and M&MIE(\$1,360.00) for a total cost of \$8,560.00.